System of imprimitivity: Homogeneous systems of imprimitivity

 then (U, π) is a system of imprimitivity of (G,X).

 Conversely, any homogeneous system of imprimitivity is of this form, for some measure σ-finite measure μ.
 This measure is unique up to measure equivalence, that is to say, two such measures have the same sets of measure 0.

 Much more can be said about the correspondence between homogeneous systems of imprimitivity and cocycles.

 When the action of G on X is transitive however, the correspondence takes a particularly explicit form based on the representation obtained by restricting the cocycle Φ to a fixed point subgroup of the action.
 We consider this case in the next section.

 Example

-A system of imprimitivity (U, π) of (G,X) on a separable Hilbert space H is irreducible if and only if the only closed subspaces invariant under all the operators Ug and π(A) for g and element of G and A a Borel subset of X are H or {0}.
+A system of imprimitivity (U, π) of (G,X) on a separable Hilbert space H is irreducible if and only if the only closed subspaces invariant under all the operators Ug and π(A) for g an element of G and A a Borel subset of X are H or {0}.

 If (U, π) is irreducible, then π is homogeneous.
 Moreover, the corresponding measure on X as per the previous theorem is ergodic.